SPAAM-community/spaam-community.github.io/projects/README.md

 AncientMetagenomeDir is a community curated resource of lists of all published shotgun-sequenced ancient metagenome samples.
-It is primarily meant to act as a reference guide to help point researchers toward any relevent public data for comparative analysis.
+It is primarily meant to act as a reference guide to help point researchers toward any relevant public data for comparative analysis.
 It is hoped it will help researchers track growth and development of the field of ancient metagenomics over time.